pahmatug81042/taskmaster-backend/README.md

 # TaskMaster Backend (MERN Stack)

-This is the **backend service** for the **TaskMaster** application, developed during **Temple University OwlHacks 2025**.
+This is the **backend service** for the **TaskMaster** application.
 It provides a **secure REST API** for managing users, projects, and tasks, built with **Node.js, Express, and MongoDB**.

-The backend strictly adheres to **OWASP Top 10 (2024) security principles**, ensuring protection against common vulnerabilities like XSS, injection, broken authentication, sensitive data exposure, and insecure deserialization.
+The backend strictly follows **OWASP Top 10 (2024) security principles**, ensuring protection against vulnerabilities like XSS, injection, broken authentication, sensitive data exposure, and insecure deserialization.

 ---